savoirfairelinux/ansible-django/README.md

 ## Requirements

 * Ansible 2.0+
+* One of the supported target systems:
+  * Ubuntu Xenial
-* Debian Jessie on the target system
+  * Debian Jessie
-* A provisioning that runs [ansible-common][ansible-common] before this.
+* For git deployment, you need git
 * For SSL with Let's Encrypt, you need [ansible-acme-nginx][ansible-acme-nginx]
 * Nginx installed.
 Recommended role: [ansible-nginx][ansible-nginx]
 * MariaDB or PostgreSQL installed and running.
 Recommended roles: